mc36/freeRtr/readme.md

 parts of the files under misc/natives are rewritten from c to rust at http://git.famfo.xyz/famfo/freertr_native-rs

-parts of the files under misc/natives in lua when?
+parts of the files under misc/natives in lua-jit when?

 ## dependencies